 Once your lyrics have been approved and added to Instagram, here’s how to find them in Stories:

-Instagram has redesigned the user experience on their platform and made Reels a key part in how they want users to interact with each other going forward.
+Instagram has made Reels a key part in how they want users to interact with each other going forward.

 There are really so many ways you can grab the attention of new fans with Reels, meanwhile maintaining the interest of your existing audience and defining your brand as an artist.
 You can do anything on Reels from captions to effects, to putting your music as the sound over the visual and sharing behind-the-scenes clips from the studio while making your next big hit.